A hybrid physics-informed neural network based multiscale solver as a partial differential equation constrained optimization problem: An application in heat conduction

-\item We glue up the obtained block tensors into a single tensor $\boldsymbol{\widetilde{K}}$ with $\boldsymbol{\widetilde{K}}(x)=\boldsymbol{\widetilde{K}}^{j}$ for $ x \in V_{j}$. \end{enumerate} We need to ensure that the matrix of averaged gradients in \eqref{App.A: eq.5} is invertible.
-Intuitively, this requires our blocks $V_{j}$ to be sufficiently heterogeneous, and hence of a reasonable size, in order to prevent the linear dependence between $\boldsymbol{\widetilde{T}_{1}^{j}}$ and $\boldsymbol{\widetilde{T}_{2}^{j}}$. \begin{Remark} The described upscaling process is quite general, involving the insertion of averaged quantities into problem-specific constitutive relations.
-In our case, we apply Fourier's law of heat conduction (see also \cite{ewing2009simplified, low2020influence}).
-Darcy's law is used for flows in porous media \cite{griebel2010homogenization, iliev2013numerical, wu2002analysis} as the relation between fluid velocity and pressure, and Hooke's law is applied \cite{chalon2004upscaling} in elasticity theory as the constitutive relation between stress and strain fields. \end{Remark}
+Clearly, we need to ensure that the matrix of averaged gradients in \eqref{App.A: eq.2} is invertible.
+This requires the partition $\{\mathcal{V}_{j}\}$ to be sufficiently heterogeneous with each $\mathcal{V}_{j}$ of ``reasonable'' size to prevent linear dependence between $\boldsymbol{\widetilde{T}_{1}^{j}}$ and $\boldsymbol{\widetilde{T}_{2}^{j}}$.
+Algorithm~\ref{alg:Upscaling algorithm} is based on problem-dependent constitutive relations.
+In our case, we apply Fourier's law of heat conduction \eqref{App.A: eq.2}; cf. \cite{ewing2009simplified, low2020influence}.
+In view of other applications, Darcy's law is used for porous media flows \cite{griebel2010homogenization, iliev2013numerical, wu2002analysis} as the relation between fluid velocity and pressure, and Hooke's law is applied \cite{chalon2004upscaling} in elasticity to relate stress and strain fields.

+For $\mathcal{V}=\Omega=(0,1)^{2}$, we derive a simplified formula for the upscaled coefficient; cf. \cite{wu2002analysis}.
+For this purpose, it is convenient to study problem \eqref{App.A: eq.1} as a problem with homogeneous Dirichlet boundary conditions.
+Let $u^{x_{i}}:=x_{i}$ be the extension of our boundary conditions to $\Omega$ and consider the problem